 If a great nature photographer has a trip planned and the forecast calls for it to be beautiful and sunny every day, he / she will begin to despair.
 Nothing is worse than good weather.
 The great nature photographer will begin desperately searching for a different location, and ultimately find one where it is -40 degrees, with 70 mph winds, and 10 feet of snow.
-Great nature photographs can often only be achieved in the most miserable conditions.
+Often, only the most miserable conditions produce great nature photographs.
 But misery is something that a great nature photographer has learned to love.
 In fact, misery is the only thing that truly makes him / her happy.

 Obsessive Compulsive Disorder